 Apparently, there were no such precautions because less than a year later, in November, 2006, Yarrosh was discovered taking trips (plural) to New York with a 7 year old boy.
 He was arrested and police found child pornography in his possession.
 He was taken into custody and sentenced to four to ten years in custody for violating the terms of his original release.

-According to the Diocese of Allentown, Yarrosh is still living.
-His current whereabouts are unknown.
+According to the Diocese of Allentown, Yarrosh is still alive.
+His last known address was in Jim Thorpe, Pennsylvania.
 He is not a registered sex offender and does not appear in any state or federal inmate database.
-He still has relatives in the Allentown area.

 Horowitz Law is a law firm representing victims and survivors of sexual abuse by Catholic priests and other clergy in the Diocese of Allentown.
 If you need a lawyer because you were sexually abused by a priest in Pennsylvania, contact our office today.
 Although many years have passed, those abused by Catholic clergy in the Diocese of Allentown may have legal options against the Diocese of Allentown.